StefRuseva88/restAPI-github-tests/README.md

 - For a full list of available endpoints, refer to the [GitHub API documentation](https://docs.github.com/en/rest)

 ## GitHub API Project

-- Projects:
-1. **RestSharpServices** - methods that interact with the GitHub API using RestSharp.
+- RestSharpServices: Methods that interact with the GitHub API using RestSharp.
-2. **TestGitHubApi** - tests to verify the functionality of the RestSharpServices methods.
+- TestGitHubApi: Tests to verify the functionality of the RestSharpServices methods.
-- Models:
-These classes represent the data that the GitHub API will send and receive.
+- Models: These classes represent the data that the GitHub API will send and receive.
-- These classes are POCOs (Plain Old CLR Objects).

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.